Two Hearts Beat as One: History

-The music video was directed by Meiert Avis and was filmed outside the Basilica of Sacré Coeur de Montmartre in Paris in March 1983 and portrays the band performing the song, intercut with scenes of an acrobat and other scenes featuring Peter Rowen (the boy who appears on the album cover).
+The music video was directed by Meiert Avis and was filmed outside the Basilica of Sacré Coeur de Montmartre in Paris in March 1983.
+It portrays the band performing the song, intercut with scenes of an acrobat and other scenes featuring Peter Rowen (the boy who appears on the album cover).
 The Parisian church is dedicated to the Sacred Heart of Jesus.
 Unlike the other videos from the album, it has never been included on any of the band's video compilations.

-It was released as the album's second single in the US, UK and Australia, as opposed to "Sunday Bloody Sunday", which was released only in the mainland of Europe.
+"Two Hearts Beat as One" was released as the album's second single in the US, UK and Australia, as opposed to "Sunday Bloody Sunday", which was released only in the mainland of Europe.
 Both singles were released in Japan.

-"Two Hearts Beat as One" features a bassline by Adam Clayton which is played at the beginning of the song.
+It features a bassline by Adam Clayton which is played at the beginning of the song.

 The isolated bassline is the main rhythm on Martin Solveig's 2003 Exotic Disco mix of "Madan", a song originally by Salif Keita.

+"Two Hearts Beat as One" was one of forty songs chosen by the Edge and re-recorded by the band for the 2023 album Songs of Surrender.